yanglyu520/snippetBox/part1.md

 5. What is difference between `Set(), Add(), Del(), Get() and Values()` methods on the header map?
 - w.Header().Set() adds a new header to the response header map
 - w.Header().Del() does not remove system-generated headers, to suppress these, you need to access the underlying header map directly, and set the vaule to nil like so

 ```go
 w.Header()["Date"] = nil
 ```

-6. Header Canaonicalization?
+6. What is Header Canaonicalization?
 - When we are using those methods on header map, the name of the header will always be canonicalized using `textproto.CanonicalMiMEHeaderKey() function`.
-This has the practical implicationthat when calling these methods, the header name is case-insensitive.
+This has the practical implication that when calling these methods, the header name is case-insensitive.

 7. How to avoid this header canonicalization?
 - `w.Header()["X-XSS-Protection"] = []string{"1; mode=block"}`